mydobie/sortTable/README.md

 You can check for any high or critical known security vulnerabilities in the dependencies by typing `npm run npmAudit`.
 All known security vulnerabilities will be displayed, but the previous command will fail only if at least one of the issues are ranked "high" or higher.

-## Structure of the project

-The project is structured like this:

-- `public/` => The public contains the shell html pages.
-There normally isn't a need to add or modify anything in this directory and it is only used for previewing the components while in development.
-- `src/`
-  - `__tests__/` => Jest test scripts.
-Add your test scripts here.
-  - `Components/` => Contains the component files.
-Place your new component files here.
-    - `index.jsx` => List of component(s) to be made available.
-This file needs to be edited, see file for directions.
-  - `App.jsx` => References to components you want to preview while in development.
-This file needs to be edited, see file for directions.
-  - `index.jsx` => Loads App.jsx into the html page.
-There normally isn't a need to modify this file.
-  - `setupTests.jsx` => Add any scripts you wish to run before tests are started to this file.
-- `utils/` => Contains helper node functions that are only used as part of the development or build phases.
-- `componentBuild.config.js` => Webpack build configurations.
-There normally isn't a need to edit this file

-## Building a demo file

-Unfortunately, there is currently an automatic way to create a preview page that can be used by GitHub pages.
-Having an up-to-date demo file lets developers, BAs, and customers determine if this component will fit their needs.

-1. Run `npm run d` to ensure the dependencies are installed.
-1. Run `npm run build` to build the demo files.
-1. Run `node utils/resetPathIndex.js`
-1. Check out the gh-pages branch.
-1. Move all files from the `build` folder to root of the project.
 ---

 ---